-The B787-9 Dreamliner is the latest aircraft type to join British Airways fleet.
+The B787-9 Dreamliner is the latest aircraft type to join the British Airways fleet.
 They have been flying since late 2015 and are the most advanced aircraft in the carrier’s fleet.
-Innovations include an advanced pressurisation system which keeps the internal cabin altitude is significantly less than on other aircraft, to help passengers feel fresher at the end of the flight.
+Innovations include an advanced pressurization system which keeps the internal cabin altitude is significantly less than on other aircraft to help passengers feel fresher at the end of the flight.

 Other advantages include some of the largest aircraft windows in the sky, so you’ll enjoy views of the horizon no matter where you sit in their Boeing 787-8 and 787-9 aircraft and soothing mood lighting that gradually adjusts to create the ideal atmosphere.
-The fleet is also quieter, lighter and more fuel efficient than their current aircraft, helping to minimise our impact on the environment.
+The fleet is also quieter, lighter, and more fuel-efficient than their current aircraft, helping to minimize our impact on the environment.

 First Class Seats

-This 787-9 premium cabin has just eight seats, compared to the usual 14; extra storage space and a single dial to control seat recline, headrest, lumbar adjustment and lighting.
-It also features a larger screen on which to enjoy the latest films and TV programmes, as well as a new touchscreen handset.
+This 787-9 premium cabin has just eight seats, compared to the usual 14; extra storage space and a single dial to control seat recline, headrest, lumbar adjustment, and lighting.
+It also features a larger screen on which to enjoy the latest films and TV programs, as well as a new touchscreen handset.

-Contrary to the enclosed First Class suites with sliding doors that you find on several other airlines these days, the BA B787-9 First Class seat features an open design, although it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls).
+Contrary to the enclosed First Class suites with sliding doors that you find on several other airlines these days, the BA B787-9 First Class seat features an open design.
+However, it’s located within its own cocoon and feels totally private (no other passengers can see you, thanks to the herringbone layout and high seat walls).

 Business Class Seats

-I do not like the layout of BA Club World as I don’t like facing backwards on the plane and 50% of the Club World seats on the 777, A380, 747 and of course Dreamliner 787 face backwards.
-In fact, my favourite window seats all face backwards!
+I do not like the layout of BA Club World as I don’t like facing backward on the plane, and 50% of the Club World seats on the 777, A380, 747, and, of course, Dreamliner 787 face backward.
+In fact, my favorite window seats all face backward!

-My favourite thing about flying Club World has got to be the seat.
-Spacious, comfortable with acres of leg room, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flat bed.
-This is billed as an environment for sleeping, relaxing and working and as such you are given a quilted blanket and a power supply is available for laptops and other electronic devices, as well as a USB socket.
-A laptop sized storage tray is available by your feet which is useful to keep your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
-Privacy screens can be raised between the seats as soon as you are airborne which limits the slightly awkward view you have looking directly at each other!
-You are also supplied with a luxury amenity kit which includes Elemis skincare products and various travel accessories.
+My favorite thing about flying Club World has got to be the seat.
+Spacious, comfortable with acres of legroom, a memory foam headrest, and most importantly, the chair converts into a 183cm (6ft) fully flatbed.
+This is billed as an environment for sleeping, relaxing, and working, and as such, you are given a quilted blanket.
+A power supply is available for laptops and other electronic devices, as well as a USB socket.
+A laptop-sized storage tray is available by your feet, which is useful for keeping your personal belongings at hand, as there is no seat pocket immediately in front of you as per the traditional setup.
+Privacy screens can be raised between the seats as soon as you are airborne, which limits the slightly awkward view you have looking directly at each other!
+You are also supplied with a luxury amenity kit that includes Elemis skincare products and various travel accessories.

 Best Business Class Seats

-For solo travellers on the 787-8 Dreamliner: the rear-facing, window seats are more private and are the best seats The window seats A & K as well as middle seat E on row 3 are the single best seats on the plane since they offer direct aisle access without having to jump over the feet of other passengers.
+For solo travelers on the 787-8 Dreamliner, the rear-facing window seats are more private and are the best seats.
+The window seats A & K, as well as middle seat E on row 3, are the single best seats on the plane since they offer direct aisle access without having to jump over the feet of other passengers.
 While the window and the middle seat on row 7 also offer a clear exit route, they are not so desirable.

 Premium Economy Seats

-The seats themselves looked very slim and sleek, and not bulky like older generation seats.
-The seats were 18.5 inches wide and the pitch, that is, the distance between the back of the seat on one row to the other, is a generous 38 inches.
+The seats themselves looked very slim and sleek and not bulky like older generation seats.
+The seats were 18.5 inches wide, and the pitch, that is, the distance between the back of the seat on one row to the other, was a generous 38 inches.

-On the seats, you get an oversized pillow, a blanket, a small amenity kit and a large pair of headphones.
+On the seats, you get an oversized pillow, a blanket, a small amenity kit, and a large pair of headphones.
 The seats are comfortable and can be reclined quite far back by using a few buttons on the side.
-The amenity kit contains just the essentials – toothbrush and toothpaste, eye mask, a pair of socks, earbuds and a pen.
-The blanket is plush, but not too thick.
-The headphones are the noise cancelling type that would normally be distributed in business class and above, so that is another pleasant surprise.
+The amenity kit contains just the essentials – a toothbrush and toothpaste, an eye mask, a pair of socks, earbuds, and a pen.
+The blanket is plush but not too thick.
+The headphones are the noise-canceling type that would normally be distributed in business class and above, so that is another pleasant surprise.

 Best Premium Economy Seats

 The best Premium Economy seats are those at the front of the cabin behind Business Class.
-Although the last row, row 21, only has the 2 aisle seats on each side.
-The middle rows of that last row are where the toilets are, so travellers should try to avoid seats on row 21 if possible.
-The two-seat window options are the best option for couples travelling together.
+However, the last row, row 21, only has 2 aisle seats on each side.
+The middle rows of that last row are where the toilets are, so travelers should try to avoid seats on row 21 if possible.
+The two-seat window options are the best option for couples traveling together.

 Economy Seat Review